What is the student council?

 How does the CSR work?

 The CSR meets weekly in a plenary meeting (PV).
-This is every Wednesday from 11 am till 2 pm at CREA, room 3.12.
-The office of the council is also housed in room 1.16.
+The office of the council is housed at CREA in room 1.16.
 Just drop by, all meetings are public!
 The PV deals with all sorts of different matters, we take CSR positions and we look at the work done by the three committees within the CSR: Education & Research, Organization & Finance and Information & Communication.
 These committees meet once a week, and each CSR board member is in two of the three committees.

 You can find more information about what you do as a board member of the CSR and what the meeting schedule with the rector looks like.